CartoDB/Windshaft-cartodb/docs/Map-API.md

 ### Delete

-Delete the specified template map from the server and disables any previously initialized versions of the map.
+Delete the specified template map from the server and it disables any previously initialized versions of the map.

 #### Definition